particle-iot/docs/src/content/reference/developer-tools/cli.md

 Setup done can only be issued when in normal operating mode or safe mode.
 It is only applicable for Gen 3 devices (Argon, Boron).

+**With Device OS 4.0 and later, there is no setup done flag and this CLI command does not do anything.**

 ### particle usb configure